Skip to content

 What We're Exploring

-Co-Cognition Lab is building a cognitive map that AI and humans can explore together — a panoramic survey of what we call the "truth universe": a systematic mapping of the terrain where human cognition and machine intelligence meet.
+Co-Cognition Lab is building a cognitive map that AI and humans can explore together.

 While mapping the terrain, we identified a blind spot that cuts across all quadrants: human-AI cognitive collaboration under crisis and extreme conditions.
-The existing taxonomy didn't reach it — Crisis Cognition Collaboration exists to fill that gap.
+The existing taxonomy didn't reach it—Crisis Cognition Collaboration exists to fill that gap.

-📄 Preprint
+## 📄 Preprint

 Preprint Available · OSF DOI: 10.17605/OSF.IO/XSY39 · CC BY 4.0